 Retail, Service Accommodations

 Restaurants will likely continue to see adjustments to operations as the new normal takes shape.
 To top it off, the major competitor presently for restaurants is the homemade meal.
 For a brief moment, allow your mind to go back in time and remember the pre-pandemic world of dining in a restaurant while sitting elbow-to-elbow.
 For the foreseeable future, that will remain a memory as limited, distanced seating, along with outdoor dining or curbside to-go will be the only few options to enjoy your favorite meal.
 Challenges with staffing, coupled with issues sourcing PPE and sanitation supplies have added to the sting of the pandemic restrictions on restaurants and eateries.
-Buying gift certificates to your favorite dining or retail spots is a great way to support local and keep the cash flowing into businesses.
+Buying gift certificates to your favorite dining or retail spots is a great way to support locals and keep the cash flowing into businesses.

 Hospitality, Leisure and Travel